Registered Agent Illinois: Everything You Need to Know

 Receiving legal documents in a timely manner is very important, so choose wisely when selecting a registered agent.
 While it's easy to appoint yourself, it comes with certain drawbacks, including a lack of privacy (particularly if your residential address is the registered agent office address) and less freedom to come and go during the business day.
 Hiring a commercial agent ensures you receive necessary legal paperwork while giving you more freedom and privacy.

 If you need help with a registered agent in Illinois or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.